vioxcd/ff-dashboard/README.md

 # Visit localhost:8080 in the browser and use the admin account details
 # shown on the terminal to login.
 # Enable the example_bash_operator dag in the home page

+# Use below command to setup command-line autocompletion
+eval "$(register-python-argcomplete airflow)"
 ```